TeamMoonstorm/MoonstormSharedUtils/MSU/Assets/MoonstormSharedUtils/README.md

 ### '0.8.0'

-Additions:
+* Additions:
     * Added a method on MSUtil for playing a networked sound event def
     * The HGCloudRemap controller now has the option to modify the Src and Dst blend enums.
     * Revamped the CharacterModuleBase class
         * Now allows for proper implementation of Monsters, including having them spawn on stages
         * Added the MonsterDirectorCard scriptable object
-Fixes:
+* Fixes:
     * Added missing Submodule dependency for UnlockableAPI and DirectorAPI

-* Revamped the CharacterModuleBase class.
+* Other:
+    * Moved the entire codebase and project to the github, instead of being inside Starstorm2's Github
-    * Now allows for proper implementations of
+    * Rewrote parts of the ReadMe

 ### '0.7.0'